Curtis Pickering, Ph.D.

 Following his post-doc, Dr. Yang joined Molecular Health Inc. and worked as a Clinical Science Liaison for two years before returning to his current position at MD Anderson.
 At the Institute for Personalized Cancer Therapy, Dr. Yang analyzes genomic data and provides personalized medical reports for cancer patients.
 In his time away from the laboratory, he enjoys playing and reading with his children.

 He credits the TRIUMPH program with his career success explaining "The TRIUMPH program exposed me to the field of clinical research through the clinical rotations and curriculum related to clinical trial and human subject research.
 This program also tremendously helped me establish professional and personal connections, which led me to my current position.
-Before joining the TRIUMPH program, my understanding of translational cancer research was a linear process from bench to bedside.
-Now, I realize that translational research should be a two-way proad.
+Before joining the TRIUMPH program, I viewed translational cancer research as a linear process from bench to bedside.
+Now, I realize that translational research should be a two-way road.
 The clinical feedback and data are as important as the figures generated in the lab.
 Without the TRIUMPH program, I would have never found my passion in clinical research and in the job I love."